BIG FAT BIKE FESTIVAL 2018

 Sunday Snow Ride

 Sunday we will have an additional ride on the snowy trail of the Caribou Hills, east of Homer.
-We will meet up at Mariner Park at 9:00 AM in order to carpool out to the trailhead.
+We will meet up at Bishop's Beach at 9:00 AM in order to carpool out to the trailhead.
 The drive to the trailhead will take approximately 30-40 minutes.
-Once at the trailhead we will split up into smaller groups based on ability and commence riding.
+Once at the trailhead, we will split up into smaller groups based on ability and commence riding.
 The ride will be on packed snow trails, with the possibility of ice.
 Wide, studded tires are recommended, though not required.
 Expect about 4 hours on the trail with a possible stop at the CCL lodge for food and beverages (make sure to bring cash).
 Plan on 5 hours at a minimum from departure to return.